stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 and Stan's `real` type corresponds to Python's `float` type.
 Containers and arrays correspond to numpy's `ndarray`.

-For CmdStan, data is read in from a file on disk in either JSON or Rdump format.
-The `data` class provides methods to assemble all of the data variable values and serialize them to a file in the JSON format accepted by Stan's JSON data handler which checks that the input consists of a single JSON object which contains a set of name-value pairs.
+The `StanData` class provides methods to assemble all of the data variable values and serialize them to a file in a format accepted by CmdStan

+ - `rdump` (CmdStan 2.18)
+ -  JSON (CmdStan 2.19).

+CmdStan 2.18 input data must be in Rdump format.
+As of the next release (2.19),  CmdStan also accepts JSON format.

-The key is a string corresponding to the data variable name and the value is either a single numeric scalar value or a JSON array of numeric values.
+JSON input must be a single JSON object which contains a set of name-value pairs where the name corresponds to the Stan data variable name and the value is either a single numeric value or an array of numeric values.
 Arrays must be rectangular.
 Empty arrays are not allowed, nor are arrays of empty arrays.
 The strings "Inf" and "Infinity" are mapped to positive infinity, the strings "-Inf" and "-Infinity" are mapped to negative